UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ---
 # Welcome!
-- So far, we've focused primarily on coding - now we explore the relationship between coding and statistics as this will allow us to answer questions
+- So far, we've focused primarily on coding - now we explore the relationship between coding and statistics as this will allow us to answer questions such as "should we spend more of the advertising budget on TV or the internet"?
 - This learning module will include definitions, mathematical concepts and approaches that may be new for most participants
 - Live learning sessions will focus on theory, while the homework and assignments will focus on coding and applications
 - Work periods will cover the homework from that week - Learning Support will review Homework 1 & 2 this week